How to manage time and overcome stress

 No matter how much you love your job, sometimes you cannot escape the different kinds of pressure that come with it.
-You have to navigate through a series of meetings, meet deadlines, respond to unending emails while continuing to perform your primary job assignment without fault.
+You have to navigate through a series of meetings, meet deadlines, and respond to unending emails while continuing to perform your primary job assignment without fault.

 Overwhelming pressures from work should not distract you from your personal life.
 If left unattended to, work pressures might present you with double-faced problems which might leave you burnt out and unhappy.